-Identities Of The Alexandrian Black Sarcophagus Are Revealed, Still No News On What’s In The Sludge Though
+Identities Of The Alexandrian Black Sarcophagus Are Revealed, The Sludge Requires Further Research Though

 — IFLScience (@IFLScience) August 21, 2018

 Zeinab Hashish, the director of the Department of Skeleton Remains Studies at the Ministry of Antiquities, notes that a healed hole in the head of the older man is believed to have been a result of surgical trepanation.
-In ancient times, this procedure, which involved drilling into a person’s skull, was performed to people who were behaving “abnormally.”
+In ancient times, this procedure, which involved drilling into a person’s skull, was performed on people who were behaving “abnormally.”
 It was believed to help release any evil spirits that might have been residing within the afflicted person.
 There was also the belief that this procedure could cure epileptic seizures and migraines.
 In modern day medicine, doctors use this procedure to relieve pressure on the brain.
 In Egypt, at that time, though, it was considered a rare practice.

 The team of researchers, headed by Zeinab Hashish, also believe the remains were not all buried at the same time since the bodies appear to have been stacked inside the sarcophagus.
 Further DNA tests and CT scans will be conducted to determine whether the three individuals were related.